MissVeronica/um-landing-page-for-email-links/README.md

 # Ultimate Member Landing Page for Email Links
-This is a quick fix for the bug report https://github.com/ultimatemember/ultimatemember/issues/845

-and updated with this bug report https://github.com/ultimatemember/ultimatemember/issues/952
+This plugin will try to solve this issue by creating a landing page for email links in UM notification emails.
+Clicking on the “Activation” or “Reset password” links received via email should Activate a new UM Account or make Password reset possible to perform without the message link being invalid/old/already used.

+## Updates
-Version 3: 2022-08-16 Supporting both UM upto 2.4.2 and UM 2.5.0 and afterwards
+1. Version 3.0.0 2022-08-16 Supporting both UM upto 2.4.2 and UM 2.5.0 and afterwards
+2. Version 3.0.0 2023-11-21 Code snippet converted to Plugin.

 ## UM Preparation
 1. Create a WP Page with the slug: um-landing-page